-This page details the thoughts and intent of Kevin in writing a letter to Mark, an organist/conductor/teacher who sexually abused Kevin, from the age of 13 years old.
-Kevin has since, married and gone on to become internationally renowned in his chosen profession.
+The first section details the thoughts and intent of Kevin in writing a letter to Mark, an organist/conductor/teacher who sexually abused Kevin from the age of 13 years old, in the USA.
+Kevin has since married and gone on to become internationally renowned in his chosen profession.

-It is very difficult trying to decide what you want to say, when you have a lifetime of feelings and emotions you’d like to express.
-I made some very definite choices in writing the letter that of course wouldn’t be right for everyone.
+It is very difficult trying to decide what you want to say when you have a lifetime of feelings and emotions you’d like to express.
+I made some very definite choices in writing this letter that of course wouldn’t be right for everyone.

-When my wife and I went to my hometown to confront him on that Easter Sunday 2010, I had to decide on a few things to say to him that would be pointed and direct, but literally just a few sentences, because I knew that the longer the confrontation went on, the greater the chance that I might lose control of the situation..i.e. someone might come up, he might call for someone to help “with this crazy man", LOL, whatever.
-I also knew that there wouldn’t be enough time to make my point… ergo, the letter.
+When my wife and I went to my hometown to confront the abuser on that Easter Sunday 2010, I first had to decide on a few things to say to him that would be pointed and direct.
+I figured it had to be literally just a few sentences, because I knew that the longer the confrontation went on, the greater the chance that I might lose control of the situation.
+For example, someone might come up, he might call for someone to help “with this crazy man,” LOL, whatever.
+I also knew that there wouldn’t be enough time to make my point verbally… ergo, the letter.

 Handing over the letter

-I had it in my hand when I approached the altar after he finished playing the postlude and upon saying his name and he turned around to see who was speaking to him, and saw this rather serious looking man with a shaved head in a very sober black suit (not usual Easter wear in southern states, US!).
-He simply took the letter without a word of direction from me….by this point he was shaking and sweating like he expected the police to be waiting with handcuffs outside the door.
-I don’t mean to gloat, but it was fucking brilliant to be the one calm and cool and have him being the one shaking like a leaf!!
-I said the line anyway because I did want to at least go away with the idea he would read it. :)
+I had it in my hand when I approached the altar after he finished playing the postlude.
+Upon saying his name, he turned around to see who was speaking to him.
+He saw this rather serious looking man, with a shaved head, in a very sober black suit (not usual Easter wear in the southern states, US!).
+He simply took the letter without a word of direction from me.
+By this point he was shaking and sweating, like he expected the police to be waiting with handcuffs outside the door.
+I don’t mean to gloat, but it was fucking brilliant to be the one who was calm and cool, and have him being the one shaking like a leaf!!
+I said the line anyway because I did at least want to go away with the idea he would read it. :)

 Your loneliness is what it was all about though.
-You were so lonely because of an inability to deal with your own sexuality that the only was you could face it was with and through the eyes of a child.
+You were so lonely because of an inability to deal with your own sexuality that the only way you could face it was with and through the eyes of a child.
 Maybe you were bringing me up as you would liked to have been… or maybe you felt the only partner you could control was one you had incubated in your own sexual/mental laboratory.

 I don’t subscribe to your religious beliefs but if you truly do, then you know what this means.
 You know what you’ve done.